Pete30/3dtiskarna/Section-3.2-Assembly-of-the-XZ-Unit-Mounting-the-Z-Axis.md

 </tbody>
 </table>

--   Mount the motors onto the holders
+-   Mount the motors onto the holders.

-    -   It’s best to use a T8 screw driver.
-The hexagon might get round if you use an allen key.
+    -   The counter sunk torx screws should be fixed with a Torx 10 screw bit.

 -   Make sure the connector of the motor is at the back.